 You can retake exams if you fail and components must support at least one retest.
 However, there may be a caveat over the number of times you will be funded to take retests.
 After the initial retest, you may have to self-fund subsequent retests.

 Ideally, you should make sure that you are fully prepared to take the exam and pass the first-time.
 This is where a good training course comes in.
-InfoSec Institute offers an Exam Pass Guarantee with many of its courses.
+Infosec offers an Exam Pass Guarantee with many of its courses.

 Who Pays for the Certifications?